paunik/ScrollMagic/Tutorial-:-Basic-Pin.md

 .setPin("#pinned-element1") // the element we want to pin .addTo(controller);

-// Assign handler2 and add it to the Controller var scene2 = new ScrollScene({
+// Assign handler and add it to the Controller var scene2 = new ScrollScene({
   triggerElement: "#pinned-trigger2", // point of execution
   duration: 400 // pin the element for a total of 400px